 Typical applications include warehouses, factories, showrooms, workshops and garages.

-Suitable substrates: After appropriate preparation, PB Non Slip Floor Paint may be applied to old, new and granolithic concrete, and is compatible with most previously coated substrates, but should be tested by painting a small area beforehand.
+After appropriate preparation, PB Floor Paint Slip-Resistant may be applied to old, new and granolithic concrete, and is compatible with most previously coated substrates, but should be tested by painting a small area beforehand.

 The surface must be clean, dry and free from dirt, grease and other contamination.
-The base should have a relative humidity at the surface of no more than 75% when measured according to BS 8203.
-If it is above 14%, it is possible the paint film will become detached from the substrate due to the effect of hydrostatic pressure as the concrete dries out.
-Vacuum-assisted shotblasting or grinding are the recommended methods for preparing the substrate. and any surface grease or contamination chemically removed using Polycote Degrease IT.
-These treatments must be thoroughly rinsed off and the surface allowed to dry before painting.
+The base should have a relative humidity at the surface of no more than 85% when measured according to BS 8203.
+The concrete substrate must be dry and a minimum of 12 weeks old.
+The moisture content must not exceed 6% when measured 25mm below the surface, or 14% when measured using a surface moisture meter.
+Vacuum-assisted shotblasting or grinding are the recommended methods for preparing the substrate, and any surface grease or contamination chemically removed using Polycote Degrease IT.
+These treatments must be thoroughly rinsed off and the surface allowed to fully dry before painting.
 Pits and holes may be filled using Polycote Cretex products.
 Please refer to relevant Data Sheets.

 Mixing

-Stir very thoroughly before use to ensure full dispersion of solids throughout the mix.
-Mechanical mixing from the bottom of the tin in an upwards motion is advised for 2 minutes.
+Stir thoroughly before use to ensure full dispersion of solids throughout the mix.
+Mechanical mixing from the bottom of the tin in an upwards motion is advised for at least 2 minutes.

 Failure to stir the paint sufficiently prior to use can result in colour and gloss differences between the same batches of paint when applied.